tferrari92/automate-all-the-things-hardcore/README.md

 Why do we need to store our tf state remotely and locking it?
 Well, this is probably not necessary for this excercise but it's a best practice when working on a team.<br>
 Storing it remotely means that everyone on the team can access and work with the same state file, and locking it means that only one person can access it at a time, this prevents state conflicts.

-Before we proceed with deploying out actual infrastructure, the pipeline will move the state file to the /terraform/aws/ directory, so our backend resources (the Bucket and DynamoDB Table) will also be tracked as part of our whole infrastructure.
+Before we proceed with deploying out actual infrastructure, the pipeline will move the state file to the [terraform/aws](/terraform/aws) directory, so our backend resources (the Bucket and DynamoDB Table) will also be tracked as part of our whole infrastructure.
 If you want to understand how this works, I suggest you watch [this video](https://youtu.be/7xngnjfIlK4?t=2483) where Sid from [DevOps Directive](https://www.youtube.com/@DevOpsDirective) explains it better than I ever could.

 Now that the backend is set, we will deploy our actual infrastructure!

 So, what is our infra?
-Well, the main parts are the networking resources, the ElastiCache databases, the EC2 instance and the EKS cluster, along with the Cluster Autoscaler and an AWS Load Balancer Controller which will act as our Kubernetes Ingress Controller.
+Well, the main parts are the networking resources, the ElastiCache databases, the EC2 instance and the EKS cluster, along with the Cluster Autoscaler, EBS CSI driver and an AWS Load Balancer Controller which will act as our Kubernetes Ingress Controller.

 Having this AWS Load Balancer Controller means that for every Ingress resource we create in our cluster, an AWS Application Load Balancer will be automatically created.
 This is the native way to do it in EKS and it has a lot to benefits, but it creates an issue for us.<br>
 We want to track everything in our infra as IaC, but these automatically created Application Load Balancers won't be tracked in our Terraform...
 No worries, we'll take care of this issue in the Destroy All The Things Pipeline.<br>